owncloud/QA/tools/randfiles/README.md

 The total size of the default setting is ca. 12 GB -- it takes a few minutes to complete, depending on hard disk size.

-* A quicker example with a deeper tree (ca 1.2 GB of data):
+* A quicker example with a deeper tree (ca 1.2 GB of data, and short file and folder names):

-`randfiles.py -m 100000 -e 1000`
+`randfiles.py -m 100000 -e 1000 -n 12 100k`
 ```
 104 files done. depth: 1
 209 files done. depth: 2